 Welcome to Willow Class 2018-19

-We do not set formal homework in Reception Class however here are 2 activities that would really benefit your child.
+We do not set formal homework in Reception Class however there are several activities that would really benefit your child.
 We would very much encourage little and often (perhaps no more than 5 mins at any one time).
 Click on the link below to take you to the homework page of the website.

 'A Walk on the Wild Side'